 Driven largely by the shark fin trade, many species of sharks are threatened with extinction.
 As a major shipper between the USA and Asia, Fed Ex is responsible for killing millions of sharks by facilitating the shark fin trade.
 Each year, fins from as many as 73 to 100 million sharks enter the global market.

-As a result, 25% of shark species are on the brink of extinction.
+As a result, 25% of shark and ray species are on the brink of extinction.

 The majority of these shark fins bleed through global ports including the United States and are exported to Hong Kong, Malaysia, Singapore and China.
 Given the myriad and unsustainable threats that sharks face, we must take action to ensure these animals will remain an integral part of our oceans.
 Corporations and consumers share the responsibility for a heatly ocean.